defremont/GitGet/README.md

 # Portfolio Generator

-A Python script that scrapes data from your GitHub and GitLab repositories (public and private) and uses the Anthropic API to generate a comprehensive portfolio summary with detailed project analysis.
+A Python script that scrapes data from your GitHub and GitLab repositories (public and private) and uses multiple AI providers (Anthropic, OpenAI, Google Gemini) to generate a comprehensive portfolio summary with detailed project analysis.
 See a output example at `output_example.md`.

-🌟 **NEW**: Now includes estimated lines of code and highlights your top 5 projects!
+🌟 **NEW**: Multi-AI provider support with Gemini 2.5 Pro as default!
+Now includes estimated lines of code and highlights your top 5 projects!

 ## Recent Updates

+### v2.0.0 - Multi-AI Provider Support
+- **Multiple AI providers**: Support for Anthropic Claude, OpenAI GPT, and Google Gemini
+- **Smart model selection**: Choose from reasoning models, cheaper options, and free tiers
+- **Gemini 2.5 Pro default**: Best free model with excellent analysis capabilities
+- **Model recommendations**: Built-in guidance for choosing the right model for your needs
+- **Backward compatibility**: Existing API keys continue to work

 ### v1.6.0 - Enhanced Portfolio Analysis & Simplified Workflow
 - **Lines of code estimation**: Automatically estimates total lines of code across all projects